openandclose/tosixinch/docs/options.rst

         (In ``download``, we occasionally need javascript,
         and in that case we might use headless browsers.
         In ``extract``, javascript has already rendered the contents.
-        So we shouldn't need it any more.)
+        So we shouldn't need it any more).

     **css**:
         All ``style`` attributes and css source references